Hong Kong plans lower budget deficit as economy expected to recover

 U.S.-China tensions and uncertainty related to how a game-changing national security law introduced last year could affect non-Chinese investment appetite in the global financial hub remain significant risks for the recovery, analysts say.

-Reporting by Hong Kong newsroom; Writing by Marius Zaharia; Editing by Kim Coghill
+Additional reporting by Donny Kwok, Jessie Pang, Sharon Tam and Anne Marie Roantree; Writing by Marius Zaharia; Editing by Kim Coghill

 Our Standards: The Thomson Reuters Trust Principles.